Writing documentation with Doctave

 The actual writing of your documentation is done with an editor of your choice.
 Whenever you make a change in your editor, the Doctave desktop app will immediately update to reflect the changes.

 Typically, writers will have two windows open side by side: Doctave on one side and their editor on the other.
-You may want to install a Markdown syntax highlighter in your editor to make things easier to read.

-Adding pages
+Adding pages and navigating

 To add a new page to your docs site, you create a new file.
-The path of the file in your project will determine what path the page will be accessible at.

-will be accessible to your readers online at
+will be accessible to your readers online at:

-<your project's domain>/introduction/getting-started
+<your project's domain>/introduction/docs/getting-started

 Navigation